-This project is committed to creating and training the future pioneers of cyber space using global technology and cybersecurity expertise.
+This project is committed to creating and training the future pioneers of cyberspace using global technology and cybersecurity expertise.
 By engaging in transboundary cyber exchange we are helping to address the challenges communities and countries face in interacting, living, and working in the 21st century and protecting critical digital infrastructure.

 Following a visit to Agona Swedru, Ghana, in June 2021, there was a realization that most African countries, including Ghana, are currently going through a digitization wave.
 As the digital economies in these countries continue to develop, there’s naturally going to be an intrinsic need for more cybersecurity experts.
 Following the trip, Dr. Yankson partnered with some of his colleagues and the University at Albany, particularly the CEHC Cyber Range and Hack-IoT labs to provide foundational and ongoing cybersecurity education, training, and awareness using expertise from around the world to train K-12 students, university students, and citizens in areas of technology and cybersecurity.
-Although Global CyberTech Exchange derived from experiences in Ghana, we recognize the global digital divides and the need to improve technology and cyber skills, both here and abroad.
+Although Global CyberTech Exchange is derived from experiences in Ghana, we recognize the global digital divides and the need to improve technology and cyber skills, both here and abroad.
 Therefore, we are openly collaborating with schools, communities, and countries that have historically faced marginalization and greater social vulnerability, in the USA, Africa, Canada, and beyond.
-Our goal is to ensure that the global technology and cyber gaps can be addressed by going outside our comfort zones through grassroot efforts to make a more secure cyber world – as no one person, community, or country can be protected if they all are not.
+Our goal is to ensure that the global technology and cyber gaps can be addressed by going outside our comfort zones through grassroots efforts to make a more secure cyber world – as no one person, community, or country can be protected if they all are not.

 Our Knowledge Exchange

 We recognize that cross-cultural learning and knowledge exchange can be transformative by breaking down barriers that limit human progress and growth revealing common humanity.
 Our goal is to conduct transboundary technology and cyber exchanges to break down digital barriers that communities and countries face and fill the digital gap around the world.
-Currently our knowledge exchange is focused on sharing information and conducting trainings among and between the USA, Ghana, and Canada, although our plan is to continually expand our endeavors to other countries and communities.
+Currently, our knowledge exchange is focused on sharing information and conducting training among and between the USA, Ghana, and Canada, although our plan is to continually expand our endeavors to other countries and communities.

 Cybersecurity Skill Shortage – According to a June 2014 study by the RAND Corporation, “the nationwide shortage of cybersecurity professionals – particularly for positions within the federal government – creates risks for national and homeland security.”
-As cyber attacks have increased, so has the demand for professionals who are trained to stop such attacks.
+As cyber-attacks have increased, so has the demand for professionals who are trained to stop such attacks.
 Unfortunately, the US has over 300,000 cybersecurity jobs unfilled due to the lack of qualified professionals with the skillsets necessary to fill the gaps.

-Cybersecurity Training – One way to fight cyber crime is to effectively educate the public through cybersecurity awareness campaigns.
+Cybersecurity Training – One way to fight cybercrime is to effectively educate the public through cybersecurity awareness campaigns.
 Yet, cybersecurity training is catered to some university students or experts, leaving many K-12 students, teachers, businesses, and citizens exposed to cyber threats.

 Increases in Cyber Threats- In the US, cyber threats pose one of the gravest national security risks.
 The US national position makes them a more suitable target for cyber criminals where data breaches compromise bank records, credit card numbers, social security numbers, and other private information.